umbraco/UmbracoDocs/umbraco-forms/developer/themes.md

 Umbraco Forms conditional JavaScript logic depends on some CSS classes currently and it is advised that you add any additional classes you require but **do not remove those already being set**.
 {% endhint %}

-If adding or amending client-side scripts, you need to copy the `Script.cshtml` file from the `default` themes folder and amend the `.js` references to reference your own `.js` files.
+If adding or amending client-side scripts, you need to copy the `Script.cshtml` file from the `default` themes folder.
+In your copy, amend the `.js` references to reference your own script files.

 ## Using a Theme